How do you loop inside React JSX?

 How can you do the same thing using JSX?

-If you have a set of elements, you can use normal JavaScript for
+If you have a set of elements, you can use normal JavaScript for, for of, and for in loops outside the return block.

 You can loop over an array and create JSX partials like so: